Reed-CompBio/spras/docs/tutorial/introduction.rst

    <div style="margin:20px 0;"></div>

-The Signaling Pathway Reconstruction Analysis Streamliner (SPRAS) is a computational framework that unifies and simplifies the use of diverse pathway reconstruction algorithms.
+Signaling Pathway Reconstruction Analysis Streamliner (SPRAS) is a computational framework that unifies and simplifies the use of diverse pathway reconstruction algorithms.

 SPRAS allows users to run multiple datasets across multiple algorithms and many parameter settings in a single workflow.
 The framework automatically handles data preprocessing, algorithm execution, and post-processing, allowing users to run multiple algorithms seamlessly without manual setup.